scverse/squidpy/docs/api.md

 #### Fits

 What an alignment returns: a frozen object carrying the operations that apply it.
-One class per entry point, because what a fit can do follows from what it was fitted from -- only the two that carry a raster frame offer ``deformation_grid``, and only the rank-2 image fit offers ``warp_image``.
+One class per entry point, because what a fit can do follows from what it was fitted from: only the two that carry a raster frame offer ``deformation_grid``, and only the rank-2 image fit offers ``warp_image``.